 You can then expand the outlined statement or user-defined region by clicking the plus sign (+) next to the symbol.

 The statement is outlined in the following cases:

 Nested SQL statement (for example, SELECT in CREATE VIEW) is outlined only if it starts from the new line.

-To create the region, type #region command at the start line of the region.
+To create a region, type #region command at the start line of the region.
 No symbols except spaces are allowed at the same line before #region command.
-Region may have the name, thus, simply specify it after space at the same line.
+A region may have the name, thus, simply specify it after space at the same line.
 Each region statement has to be closed by the #endregion command.
 Type #endregion at the beginning of the line determining the region end.

-SQL code block, grouped by the specified region can be collapsed/expanded by user.
+SQL code block grouped by the specified region can be collapsed/expanded by a user.
 You can create nested regions to operate several SQL code blocks.